VoJunSoft/Angry-Panda/README.md

 to store the data with a unique ID and the date it was created. the app then displays a list of to do tasks and their corresponding data.
 Also, upon clicking the task header, the app will show the description related to the item clicked.

 this project also include an animation JS file to display an animated motion using MOJS.
-This file is deactivated (not linked to the index file)

 Next update:
 1. Add delete function for records